vivekfrancis1/fpldilemmas/replit.md

 Preferred communication style: Simple, everyday language.
 **Development Protocol**: Always ask permission before making any changes to logic, calculations, or functionality.
 No unauthorized modifications are permitted.
 Site tagline: Previously used "Analytical tools to beat the deadline blues" - removed from all tool headers per user request.
 Now uses "Advanced FPL Analytics Platform" in sidebar and home page.
-Navigation priority: My Dashboard as default landing page (home route '/'), with side navigation for all tools.
+Navigation priority: Goals and Clean Sheets as default landing page (home route '/'), with side navigation for all tools.
 Manager ID caching: All FPL manager tools (My Live Rank, My Team, My Leagues) now automatically save and pre-load the last searched Manager ID using localStorage for seamless cross-tool experience.
 Projection Tools Limit: All projection tools (Player Projections, Match Projections, Team Goal/CS Projections, Goal Share, Assist Share) now limited to next 6 gameweeks only for focused analysis with updated dropdowns and defaults.
 Updated to show only future gameweeks excluding current/finished gameweeks for better forward-looking analysis.
 Match Projections now dynamically adapts to exclude started gameweeks.
 Goal Share and Assist Share successfully extended to display data for all 6 gameweeks with proper API integration.
 Most popular tools: Player Statistics, My Live Rank, and Fixture Analyzer.